spxp/spxp-specs/README.md

 * There is no end-to-end message encryption
 * Personal Data Servers (PDS) owners have access to all data and can block interactions The AT protocol is pretty new and is [currently seeing a lot of changes](https://github.com/bluesky-social/atproto/commits/main).
-It is possible that the above analysis is no longer acurate.
+It is possible that the above analysis is no longer accurate.
 We will try to keep up with the recent developments and update this section accordingly.

 ### Nostr
 [Nostr (Notes and Other Stuff Transmitted by Relays)](https://github.com/nostr-protocol/nostr) is an interesting candidate.
 It solves many